 The budget contains no increase in funding for preschool and extended school services.
 It includes funding for teacher professional development for the first time since 2018 at $11.9 million (the 2008 funding level was $15 million).
 There is a notable increase in funding for Family Resource and Youth Service Centers (FRYSCs) in the budget (the per student amount is increased from $184 to $220, a $13 million annual increase), and a $42 million increase per year in funding for career and technical education.
 However, there are no monies included for textbooks.
 The budget again includes none of the $2.5 million in statutory annual operating grant funding for local libraries.

 There is also no specific money set aside for raises for teachers and school personnel (who are not included in the 6% state employee raise), and with the modest changes in K-12 funding described above, adequate raises will be difficult to afford.

-The budget freezes base funding for higher education institutions but puts $50 million more into the performance funding pool, constituting a 3.5% increase in institutional funding compared to 2022.
+The budget freezes base funding for higher education institutions but puts $50 million more into the performance funding pool, constituting a 6.7% increase in institutional funding compared to 2022 and a 1.2% increase in 2024.
 However, in the past the performance funding model tends to provide little or no money to institutions with more low-income students and students of color.
 Supported by an increase in lottery revenues, the budget does include the full statutory funding for college financial aid, a 42% increase in funding for College Access Program need-based scholarships compared to the prior budget.